 The Reverend Leisa Potter is Team Vicar for the West Wight with responsibility for the Parishes of All Saints and St Agnes Churches, Freshwater; St James Church, Yarmouth and Christ Church, Totland.

 Leisa studied Psychology at Plymouth University and spent several years working in the care sector, before setting up and running a well regarded child care business.
-A big change came in 2011 when Leisa began her degree course in Christian Theology for Ministry through Exeter University and as part of her training for ordination found herself working with St Mary Magdalene Church, gaining valuable experience in running services and ‘Life Groups’ across a wide spectrum of ages and backgrounds, focussing especially on those people with particular needs – expressed through a range of addictions and other life issues.
+In 2011 Leisa began her degree course in Christian Theology for Ministry through Exeter University and as part of her training for ordination found herself working with St Mary Magdalene Church, gaining valuable experience in running services and ‘Life Groups’ across a wide spectrum of ages and backgrounds, focussing especially on those people with particular needs – expressed through a range of addictions and other life issues.